 We use Myanmar subsidiary outsourcing to help companies around the world expand to Myanmar without setting up their own subsidiary.
-Instead, you can use our infrastructure to start working in Myanmar in as little as a day or two without any worries about compliance.
+Instead, you can use our infrastructure to start working in Burma in as little as a day or two without any worries about compliance.

 How to Set up a Myanmar Subsidiary